 RET city bus 33 serves Rotterdam The Hague Airport.
-It now runs between Rotterdam Central Station and Meijersplein metro station, stopping at the airport either way.
+These electric buses run between Rotterdam Central Station and the nearby Meijersplein metro station, stopping at the airport both ways.

 During the day, the buses depart approximately every 5 minutes from the airport bus stop – with the destination alternating between Meijersplein and Rotterdam Centraal.
 In the evenings the bus frequency is reduced to half-hourly.
 The service runs from 0600 weekdays, 0630 on Saturday and 0830 Sunday and operates all day until just after midnight.

 For the Rotterdam airport to Rotterdam Central journey we would advise most visitors to keep it simple and just buy a standard single ticket.
 The “RET 2 hour” ticket costs €4.50 and can be purchased from the ticket machine or driver.
 Children 0-3 travel free.